 Hyaluronic acid is an essential component in our skin to keep the skin hydrated, smooth, supple and give it support.
 Unfortunately, as we age, our skin stops producing as much hyaluronic acid, causing the skin to become drier, thinner, weaker, and wrinkles appear more easily.
-Restylane can help to reduce the appearance of wrinkles and volume loss by injecting hyaluronic acid gel filler back into the skin and lips.
+In our Washington, D.C. office, Restylane can help to reduce the appearance of wrinkles and volume loss by injecting hyaluronic acid gel filler back into the skin and lips.

 What is Restylane?

 Restylane is a dermal filler commonly used for the treatment of fine lines and wrinkles, as well as for lip plumping and volume loss in temples and cheeks.
 It’s made mainly of hyaluronic acid, which works with the body’s own natural hyaluronic acid in order to create a natural, smooth look.
 Restylane can be used to treat various wrinkles and contours in the face such as nasolabial folds (the folds running from the nose to the sides of the mouth), cheeks, temples, fine lines around the lips, and frown lines.
 Restylane is also the lip enhancement filler of choice for many people.

 Restylane is a hypoallergenic substance, meaning that an allergy test is not needed before treatment.
 It usually requires no downtime, making it ideal for today’s busy woman or man.
 A treatment can be performed in under an hour, and most people can get straight back to their normal activities immediately after.
 Dr Isaac is an expert injector of all fillers and recommends that patients refrain from taking aspirin 7 days prior to treatment in order to minimize potential bruising.

 Contact Dr. Melda Isaac for a Consultation